Aliiranmanesh/homaverse/README.md

 ## Font Used: Vazir

-This project uses the **Vazir** font, created by **Saber Rasti Kerdar**.
+This project uses the **Vazir** font, created by **Saber RastiKerdar**.
-Sadegh made a great contribution to the open-source community with this font, and his work continues to be widely used and appreciated.
+Saber made a great contribution to the open-source community with this font.
+Although he is no longer with us, his valuable work continues to be widely used and appreciated.
 🔗 [Visit the official Vazir font page](https://rastikerdar.github.io/vazir-font/)